nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ---------------------------|------------
 Status                     | Green/red
 Message                    | Status message
-Vendor name                | Java vendor name that the security server is using Java version               | Java version number that the security server is using Earliest supported version | Earliest supported Java version number Latest supported version   | Latest supported Java version number
+Vendor name                | Vendor name of Java that the security server is using Java version               | Java version number that the security server is using Earliest supported version | Earliest supported Java version number Latest supported version   | Latest supported Java version number